osg-htc/technology/docs/release/new-release-series.md

     -   Tagging:

             :::console
-            # set 3.X as appropriate, specify any relevant dvers for el
+            # set X as appropriate, specify any relevant dvers for el

-            $ for el in el7 el8; do \
+            $ for el in el8 el9; do \
-                xargs -a pkgtotag-$el osg-koji tag-pkg osg-3.X-$el-bootstrap; \
+                xargs -a pkgtotag-$el osg-koji tag-pkg osg-X-main-$el-bootstrap; \
             done

         (btw, xargs -a doesn't work on a Mac)